Nantwich Workhouse: History

 In the late 19th and early 20th centuries, several associated buildings were constructed adjacent to the workhouse.
-A children's home and school was built in 1879–80 at a cost of £3,300, which accommodated 60 children.
-In 1890–91, an infirmary was built at a cost of around £4,500, which provided 70 beds for poor patients; a woman's hospital was added in 1905 at a cost of £7,000, providing a further 70 beds.
+A children's home and school was built in 1879–80 for £3,300, which accommodated 60 children.
+In 1890–91, an infirmary was built at a cost of around £4,500, which provided 70 beds for poor patients; a woman's hospital was added in 1905 for £7,000, providing a further 70 beds.
 An adjacent nurses' home housed 15 nurses.
 Several buildings were added in 1894–96, including a ward for tramps, a mortuary and a steam laundry.

 Barony Hospital

 The Local Government Act 1929 transferred the functions of workhouse boards to the local authority in 1930.
 The workhouse and its associated buildings were converted into a Public Assistance Institution, later known as Barony Hospital, with 124 beds, which treated poor people who were chronically sick.
 From 1935, the hospital was used for acute medical cases and as a maternity hospital, and also housed some patients with chronic illnesses.
-After the outbreak of the Second World War, the hospital was extended with 240 beds in huts; in 1963 there were 264 beds in total.
+After the outbreak of the Second World War, the hospital was extended with 240 beds in huts; in 1963, there were 264 beds in total.
 Between 1948 and 1962, it was additionally used as a mental hospital.
 In 1982, the hospital was in use for geriatric and psychiatric patients, with 147 beds.

 Barony Hospital closed in 1994.
 Most of the former hospital buildings are still standing, although some wards housed in wooden huts near Middlewich Road were demolished in the 1990s to make way for an industrial estate.